-The accounts receivable and loans receivable balances included in the consolidated statement of financial position of the Group represent the Group's maximum exposure to credit risk in relation to the Group's accounts receivable and loan receivables.
+The accounts receivables and loan receivable balances included in the consolidated statement of financial position of the Group represent the Group's maximum exposure to credit risk in relation to the Group's accounts receivables and loan receivables.
 Concentrations of credit risk are managed by customer and borrower.

 The Group performs ongoing credit evaluations of its debtors' financial conditions and requires collateral from its customers.
-The allowance for doubtful debts is based on a review of the expected collectability of all accounts receivable and loan receivables.
+The allowance for doubtful debts is based on a review of the expected collectability of all trade accounts receivable and loan receivables.